 The New Jersey Learning Management Network (NJLMN) is an online resource for public health continuing education courses for New Jersey's public health, safety, and emergency preparedness workforce.

 Interested in learning more about the New Jersey public health licensure process?
 Health officer and registered environmental health specialist (REHS) licenses are issued to candidates who meet education, training, and experience requirements, and successfully pass the examination for licensure.
-Contact NJDOH's Office of Local Public Health (OLPH) by phone at 609.292.4993 or online at https://www.nj.gov/health/lh/contact.shtml
+Contact the New Jersey Department of Health (NJDOH), Office of Local Public Health’s (OLPH) Public Health Licensure and Compliance Unit by phone at 609.292.4993, via email at OLPH.Licensure@doh.nj.gov, or online at www.nj.gov/health/lh/contact.shtml.

-The New Jersey Medical Reserve Corps (NJMRC) is a network of community-based, locally organized units comprised of volunteers who help ensure their communities are healthy, prepared, and resilient.
-With nearly 5,000 volunteers, the NJMRC promotes healthy living throughout the year and it stands ready for deployment in the event of a disaster or other emergency.
+The Medical Reserve Corps (MRC) is a network of community-based, locally organized units comprised of volunteers who help ensure their communities are healthy, prepared, and resilient.
+MRC volunteers are pre-identified, pre-registered, trained, and exercised.
+In addition to promoting healthy living throughout the year, MRC volunteers are especially vital during emergencies and disasters when paid public health and emergency response assets are overwhelmed.